Biweekly Mortgage Calculator

 The lexicon isn't tricky here.
 The central change between a regular mortgage payment and a biweekly schedule is right there in the terminology.
 When you pay your regular monthly mortgage payment, you agree to perform a dozen annual payments toward the amount of principal borrowed.
 With a biweekly mortgage, the situation changes only slightly.
 Rather than pay once a month, you pay every other week.

 How is this option any different?
 Think about the calendar for a moment.
 How many months are in a year?
 How many weeks are in a year?
 The answers are 12 and 52.
 A dozen annual payments toward your principal are good.
 Twenty-six payments toward your principal are better.
-The explanation is that you have effectively paid one full month extra.
+The explanation is that you have effectively paid one full month extra as 26 biweekly payments is the equivalent of 13 monthly payments.
 Better yet, the process is so organic that you barely even notice the change.

 Most people are paid either weekly or biweekly.
 If you determine to direct every other payment toward your mortgage, you will quickly grow accustomed to this behavior.
 You will always feel as if that money has been spent, thereby eliminating the potential risk of using it on other bills.
 All that is required is a slight change in behavior upfront.